Documentation-portfolio/Razorpay-orders-api/api-documentation.md

 **notes** json object

-Key-value pair used to store additional information about the entity.
+The key-value pair used to store additional information about the entity.

 Maximum key-value pairs: 15